finom/seemple.js.org/html/en/examples.md

 ```js
 app.x = 'Hello World!';
 ```
 Cool, isn't it?
-Now you can work with the properties directly.
+You can work with such magical properties directly.

 #### Links
 * [Matreshka Class](#!Matreshka)